 - 19. Protected areas are considered the cornerstone of biodiversity conservation.
 Marine and coastal protected areas (MCPAs) are being increasingly recognized as one of the most effective management and conservation tools to help mitigate the global trends in marine and coastal ecosystem degradation and biodiversity loss.
 In addition to providing biodiversity and ecosystem service benefits, MCPAs and OECMs are also critical tools in helping countries meet their Sustainable Development Goals (SGDs) and Nationally Determined Contributions (NDCs) through the protection and restoration of natural capital.
 Despite this, their immense socio-economic and cultural values, as well as their role as nature-based solutions, are often poorly understood and underappreciated. - 20.
 The Convention on Biological Diversity (CBD) is the most important international legal instrument addressing protected areas.
-The ongoing work of the Post-2020 Global Biodiversity Framework (GBF) under CBD, represents a new era for biodiversity conservation, with new goals and targets.
-The target for protected areas (target 2) is setting out an ambitious target to: "By 2030, protect and conserve through well connected and effective systems of protected areas and other effective area-based conservation measures at least 30 per cent of the planet with the focus on areas particularly important for biodiversity".
-It is recognized that each individual country will have its own specific MCPA and OECM coverage targets, however in keeping with these global targets for protected areas, the post-2020 target for Mediterranean MCPAs and OECMs across the region as a whole which could be amended as the draft Post-2020 GBF progresses- has been identified as:
+The [zero draft of the] Post-2020 Global Biodiversity Framework (GBF) [CBD, August 2020] represents a new era for biodiversity conservation, with new goals and targets [currently being developed by the Contracting Parties to the CBD].
+The target for protected areas (target 2) [currently under review] has set out an ambitious target to: "By 2030, protect and conserve through well connected and effective systems of protected areas and other effective area-based conservation measures at least 30 per cent of the planet with the focus on areas particularly important for biodiversity".
+It is recognized that each individual country will have its own specific MCPA and OECM banned or restricted in order to improve the exploitation patterns and conservation of specific stocks as well as of habitats and deep-sea ecosystems 24 Note: some areas may be for weapon testing and could have impacts on ecosystems.

+22 IUCN/WCPA 2020.
+Potential contribution of "Other-effective area-based conservation measures" to achieving Aichi Target 11 in Southern and Eastern Mediterranean countries.
+IUCN Gland, Switzerland and Malaga, Spain.
+IUCN 20 pp coverage targets, however in keeping with these global targets for protected areas, the post-2020 target for Mediterranean MCPAs and OECMs across the region as a whole [which could be amended as the draft Post-2020 GBF progresses] has been identified as:

-21 A Fisheries Restricted Area (FRA) is a geographically defined area in which some specific fishing activities are temporarily or permanently banned or restricted in order to improve the exploitation patterns and conservation of specific stocks as well as of habitats and deep-sea ecosystems
+23 A Fisheries Restricted Area (FRA) is a geographically defined area in which some specific fishing activities are temporarily or permanently